opencobra/artenolis/docker/README.md

 A new  "Open Blue Ocean" menu option will be on the left column menu.
 Click on this.
 Then "New Pipeline" -> GitHub -> (create access token via link provided), paste access token.
 Select cobratoolbox project.
 Create pipeline.

 Jenkins defaults to using port 8080.
 However best practise is to make this available on the default HTTPS port (443).

+## References

+"Set up Jenkins on Ubuntu 18.04 with LetsEncrypt (HTTPS) using Nginx"
+  * "Set up Jenkins on Ubuntu 18.04 with LetsEncrypt (HTTPS) using Nginx" https://medium.com/@kerren_12230/set-up-jenkins-on-ubuntu-18-04-with-letsencrypt-https-using-nginx-7046baa276d9